1933 South Carolina Gamecocks football team

 The historic 1933 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Southern Conference (SoCon) during the 1933 college football season.
-Led by sixth-year head coach Billy Laval, the Gamecocks compiled an overall record of 6–3–1 with a mark of 3–0 in conference play, placing in the SoCon.
-Duke, with a 4–0 conference record was declared the SoCon champion.
-Earl Clary and Buddy Morehead were the team captains.
+Led by sixth-year head coach Billy Laval, the Gamecocks compiled an overall record of 6–3–1 with a mark of 3–0 in conference play, and finished as co-conference champions alongside also undefeated Duke.
+This was the program's first conference championship in school history.Earl Clary and Buddy Morehead were the team captains.
 This was the last season in which South Carolina played their home games at Melton Field.